Pranav-un/ATSight/README.md

 > **Transform your hiring process with intelligent resume analysis and candidate matching**

 ATSight is a comprehensive recruitment platform that leverages AI to analyze resumes, match candidates to job descriptions, and provide actionable insights for recruiters and job seekers.
+Built with modern technologies including Spring Boot 3.5, React 19, and advanced AI integration capabilities.

 ---